jojopat/DADA1/README.md

 E25VBE or Pat Jojo Sadavongvivad on facebook.com

 Without kind words from HS1BFR and HS1KBG on 144.100 MHz ham band back in 2009 I would not have started all this activity.
-They show and pass to me the spirits of the ham and also continuously empower me to continue to develop over the years.
-All thanks as a result of the usefulness of DADA also a what I learn from both of them.
+They show and pass to me the spirits of the hams and also continuously empower me to continue to develop over the years.
+All thanks as a result of the usefulness of DADA is what I learn from both of them.